 Tech Age Girls (TAG)

-• Facilitate the contribution of young women’s voices to public discussion on critical issues and increase the level of online local language content from girls’ perspectives.
+• Facilitate the contribution of young women’s voices to public discussion on critical issues

 The Three Phases